2nd Welsh Brigade, Royal Field Artillery: 82nd (Welsh) Field Brigade, RA

-The 2nd Welsh Brigade, RFA, was reformed in the 53rd (W) Division on 7 February 1920, with 5th–8th Glamrgan Batteries (the Cardigan Battery was not reformed).
+The 2nd Welsh Brigade, RFA, was reformed in the 53rd (W) Division on 7 February 1920, with 5th–8th Glamorgan Batteries (the Cardigan Battery was not reformed).
 It was redesignated the 82nd (Welsh) Brigade, RFA, when the TF was reorganised as the Territorial Army (TA) in 1921 (becoming a Field Brigade, RA, in 1924 when the RFA was subsumed into the Royal Artillery).
 It had the following organisation: